October 28, 2021

 Note: Do not use the relative paths for volume

-The above command creates a single node cluster named dev and adds a loadbalancer and ingress controller traefik.
-Loadbalancer sits outside of the cluster as a docker container and routes traffic through to each node, in this case, just to one node.
-The above command also should add k8s context to your kubeconfig.
+The above command creates a node cluster named dev and adds a loadbalancer and an ingress controller, traefik.
+Loadbalancer sits outside of the cluster as a Docker container and routes traffic through to each node, in this case, just to one node.
+The above command also should add the k8s context to your kubeconfig.
 If not, follow the command outputs to do the same.

 $ docker network connect k3d-dev registry.localhost

-Note: Skip this step if the docker registry is hosted externally and can reach with URL mentioned in
+Note: Skip this step if the Docker registry is hosted externally and can be reached with the URL mentioned in $HOME/k3d-registries.yaml

 Test the cluster and setup